Deploy container instances into an Azure virtual network

 protocol: The protocol (TCP or UDP) for the opened port.

-networkProfile: Specifies network settings like the virtual network and subnet for an Azure resource.
+networkProfile: Network settings for the virtual network and subnet.

 id: The full Resource Manager resource ID of the

-To deploy a container group to a virtual network with a YAML file, you first need to get the ID of the network profile.
-Execute the az network profile list command, specifying the name of the resource group that contains your virtual network and delegated subnet.
+To get the ID of the network profile, run the az network profile list command, specifying the name of the resource group that contains your virtual network and delegated subnet.